 Barbara readily admits that she would have been happy to continue her life as a travelling folk musician, but a meeting with an old friend, musician and playwright Willy Russell, in Liverpool in the early 70s was to change the course of her career completely.

 Willy offered Barbara the role of the musician/ singer in his 1974 Beatles’ musical ‘John, Paul, George, Ringo… and Bert’, staged at Liverpool’s Everyman Theatre.
-She was on stage throughout the entire performance singing the songs of the alongside a cast which included Antony Sher, Bernard Hill and Trevor Eve.
+She was on stage throughout the entire performance singing the songs of The Beatles alongside a cast which included Antony Sher, Bernard Hill and Trevor Eve.
 The show was a huge success and after a sell-out Liverpool season it transferred to London’s West End.
 After seeing Barbara’s performance in the show, impresario Robert Stigwood, the head of RSO Records, signed her to his label.

 Her first hit single, ‘Answer Me’, was released early in 1976 and a guest residency on the BBC’s hugely successful ‘The Two Ronnies’ show later that year brought Barbara into the homes of more than 15 million viewers on Saturday evenings.